-The perfect tender pasta coated in marinara sauce and loaded with richly slow roasted vegetables and cheese creates the perfect meal.
+The perfect tender pasta coated in marinara sauce and loaded with richly slow-roasted vegetables and cheese creates a classic meal with little effort.
 Definitely a Healthy Crock Pot recipe!

 With the sauce's richness and the cheesy goodness expected, nobody misses the traditional meat sauce of a typical lasagna.